aldonline/node-sparql/README.md

 ### cell

-Convenience method that returns only the first binding of the first row NULL
+Convenience method that returns only the first binding of the first row or NULL

     client.col 'select ?name where {?s foaf:name ?name} limit 1', (err, res) ->
       console.log res